So you have a big DIY project coming up, but you’re not sure if the collection of tools at your disposal will be enough to get the job done?

 Circular saws can do just about anything with most materials.
 That said, it will take some time to get to grips with its functions and handling.

-There are a few steps to take in order to get the perfect straight cut with a circular saw.
+There are a few steps to take to get the perfect straight cut with a circular saw.
 It is recommended you use a speed square to ensure standard 90-degree crosscuts.

 By measuring the length you want your cut and marking it off with the square, you should be able to position your blade and use the square as a guide against the saw’s fence.